-They merge the colonial past with the postcolonial present by subverting and interrupting the integrity of the (colonial) archive as well as appropriating the use and truth-value of studio portraiture.
+They merge the colonial past with the postcolonial present by subverting and interrupting the integrity of the (colonial) archive, as well as appropriating the use and truth-value of studio portraiture.
 Their works propose an expanded postcolonial archive that moves from archiving the past to re-imag(in)ing a postcolonial future.

-Dow Wasiksiri mimics the 19th century outdoor backdrop practised by amateur and itinerant photographers when they charted the‘unknown’ in the deep inside the ‘unfamiliar’ colonial terrains.In the Street Fashion series, instead of flat and neutral backdrop that isolated the sitters, Wasiksiri opts the colourful, patterned backdrops that embrace his subjects’ personas and therefore presents the triviality and fluidity of their everyday life.
+Dow Wasiksiri mimics the 19th century outdoor backdrop practiced by amateur and itinerant photographers when they charted the “unknown” deep inside “unfamiliar” colonial terrains.In Street Fashion, instead of a flat and neutral backdrop that isolated sitters, Wasiksiri opts colorful, patterned backdrops that embrace his subjects’ personas and therefore presents the triviality and fluidity of their everyday life.

 Arpita Shah’s Vasant Ritu (The Birth of Spring) is a series of studio portraits of Asian women living in Edinburgh, UK.
 The series appropriates the painted backdrop tradition in Indian vernacular photo studio practice.
-Vasant Ritu were also inspired by 18th century Mughal miniature paintings that depicted scenes of women heroines standing under flowering trees.
+Vasant Ritu was also inspired by 18th century Mughal miniature paintings that depicted scenes of women heroines standing under flowering trees.